The Shape of Emptiness

 I reach for the color, and it drifts out of the knives, and into my hands.

-I remember what it feels like to be in the presence of the Balancer who watches.
+I remember what it feels like to be near the Balancer who watches, in a space between worlds.

 Galaxies disappear as specks in the sphere’s shadow.

-It’s surface is like a great desert, not because of sand or heat, but because of its emptiness.
+Its surface is like a great desert, not because of sand or heat, but because of its emptiness.

 Each hole is a tiny, empty space, isolated from the rest of existence.